POR - Portland General Electric Company

 What is POR?

 POR is the ticker symbol for Portland General Electric Company, a listed security.
-Portland General Electric Company, an integrated electric utility company, engages in the generation, wholesale purchase, transmission, distribution, and retail sale of electricity in the state of Oregon.
-It operates six thermal plants, three wind farms, and seven hydroelectric facilities.
+Portland General Electric (PGE) functions as a fully integrated electric utility, overseeing the generation, wholesale procurement, transmission, distribution, and direct retail sale of electricity throughout Oregon.
+Its power generation assets include seven hydroelectric facilities, three wind farms, and six thermal plants.
 Listed on NYSE.
 POR is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What does the POR options snapshot look like today?